bobbyngo/Elevator-Control-System-And-Simulator/README.md

 `dto:` Location for enums, shared resource buffer classes:
 * ElevatorRequest.java: A class storing all the relevant information regarding passenger's elevator requests
 * Direction.java: A class that storing the moving direction of the elevator in enum
+* RPC.java: A class that is reponsible for the remote procedure call comminucation using UDP

 `scheduler:` Package for classes related to scheduler subsystem
 * SchedulerState.java: Enum class provides the available states of the Scheduler subsystem